 Massage Insurance Guidelines for Alaska

 Being a massage therapist may not seem to be a career that may result in the injury or death of a client; however, stranger things have happened.
 Medical malpractice or liability insurance has been most commonly used by emergency room doctors and physicians who run the risk of a single mistake costing a patient their life or use of a limb.
 Consequently, these doctors are required to have insurance to protect themselves and their practices from being sued in the event that something goes wrong on the operating table.
-For the massage professional, having insurance may not seem to be important; however, Alaska LMT insurance will protect the therapist in the unlikely event that something goes wrong.
+For the massage professional, having insurance may not seem to be important; however, the use of insurance by a Licensed Massage Therapist (LMT) in Alaska will protect the therapist in the unlikely event that something goes wrong.

 Get insured with Massage Magazine Insurance Plus today!

 Or click here to apply for insurance.

 Number of credentialed practitioners in this state: 640